estuary/flow/site/docs/reference/Connectors/capture-connectors/mongodb.md

 * ReplicaSet enabled on your database, see [Deploy a Replica Set](https://www.mongodb.com/docs/manual/tutorial/deploy-replica-set/).

+* If you are using MongoDB Atlas, or your MongoDB provider requires whitelisting of IPs, you need to whitelist Estuary's IP `34.121.207.128`.

 ## Configuration

 You configure connectors either in the Flow web app, or by directly editing the Flow specification file.